Margherita Guarducci

-Margherita Guarducci (20 December 1902, in Florence – 2 September 1999, in Rome) was an Italian archaeologist, classical scholar, and epigrapher.
-She was a major figure in several crucial moments of the 20th century academic community.
+Margherita Guarducci (20 December 1902 – 2 September 1999) was an Italian archaeologist, classical scholar, and epigrapher.
+She was a major figure in several crucial moments of the 20th-century academic community.
 A student of Federico Halbherr, she edited his works after his death.
 She was the first woman to lead archaeological excavations at the Vatican, succeeding Ludwig Kaas, and completed the excavations on Saint Peter's tomb, identifying finds as relics of Saint Peter.
-She has also engaged in discussions on the authenticity of the Praeneste fibula, arguing that its inscription is a forgery.
+She also engaged in discussions on the authenticity of the Praeneste fibula, arguing that its inscription is a forgery.

 Background

-She was one of the top archaeologists of the Italian Archaeological Mission at Crete sponsored since 1910 by the Italian Archaeological School of Athens and in this capacity she published the work of Halbherr, her teacher – the Inscriptiones Creticæ, which included inscriptions in Greek and Latin on the island of Crete.
+She was one of the top archaeologists of the Italian Archaeological Mission at Crete sponsored since 1910 by the Italian Archaeological School of Athens and in this capacity, she published the work of Halbherr, her teacher – the Inscriptiones Creticae, which included inscriptions in Greek and Latin on the island of Crete.
 She also worked on excavating artifacts related to the Gortyn code and is most noted for her publications regarding that inscription.

 She obtained the designation of "docent" for the teaching of Epigraphy and Ancient Greek at the University of Rome "La Sapienza", holding that position until 1973.
 She continued to teach at the National School of Archeology of Rome, where she was also director, until 1978.
 While teaching Greek epigraphy she wrote four volumes on the subject and a compendium covering it from its origins to the late Roman Empire.
-At the end of her academic career she was named Professor Emerita at the University La Sapienza.
+At the end of her academic career, she was named Professor Emerita at the University La Sapienza.

 Since 1956 she was affiliated with the Accademia Nazionale dei Lincei, and appointed as a member of the Pontificia Accademia Romana di Archeologia in 1969.